rrozek/QtJsonModifyValue/README.md

     "George"
 ]
 ```

-### Changing value
-Changing value is the same as adding with the same rules.
-If the value already exist it will be changed, otherwice added.

 ### Removing value from array / Removing key-value from object
 If you want to remove value from JSON, just use `modifyJsonValue(QJsonValue &destValue, const QString &path)` or `modifyJsonValue(QJsonDocument &doc, const QString &path)` without the `newValue` argument: